JensBorrisholt/Deep-Stack/README.md

 end;
 ```

-My tool generates a simple class taking care of alle the JSON stuff
+My tool generates a simple class taking care of all the JSON stuff

  ```pascal
   TObjectDetectionResult = class(TJsonDTO)